Jorge Salcedo Cabrera

-Jorge Salcedo Cabrera (born November 25, 1947) is a Colombian civil engineer, countersurveillance specialist, and former head of security for Miguel Rodríguez Orejuela and the Cali Cartel who turned confidential informant for the Drug Enforcement Administration.
+Jorge Salcedo Cabrera (born November 25, 1947) is a Colombian civil engineer, countersurveillance specialist, and former head of security for Miguel Rodríguez Orejuela and the Cali Cartel, who later became a confidential informant for the Drug Enforcement Administration.
 His information on the cartel—Operation Cornerstone—led to its eventual disbandment, as a result of which Salcedo and his family have entered the United States Federal Witness Protection Program.

 Early life

 Jorge Salcedo was born on November 25, 1947, in Bogotá, Colombia.
 His father was a member of the Colombian military.
 Salcedo lived in Kansas for two years while his father attended the United States Army Command and General Staff College, after which the family moved back to Colombia.
 He attended the University of Los Andes, from which he earned a degree in industrial economics.
 He joined the Army Reserve division in Cali.

 Cali Cartel

 Recruitment

 Salcedo was invited to join the Cali Cartel in 1989, after Mario del Basto, a member of Salcedo's reserve unit, made first introductions.
 Salcedo had previously worked on behalf of British commandos, who worked with the Colombian government to counter the Revolutionary Armed Forces of Colombia.
 At this initial meeting, the Cali godfathers asked Salcedo to coordinate an attack on Pablo Escobar, a rival drug cartel leader.

 The two factions agreed, and Jorge Salcedo worked with the commandos to develop a plan of attack.
 In May 1989, the attack was set to occur, but heavy cloud cover resulted in a helicopter crash, with most of the commandos failing to make it to Escobar's hideout, Hacienda Nápoles.
 The attack was subsequently called off.